anindilla/compatiblah/README.md

 ## 🚀 Features

-- **AI-Powered Analysis**: Uses Google Gemini AI to provide comprehensive compatibility assessments
+- **Hybrid AI Scoring**: Blends Google Gemini explanations with an in-house MBTI scoring engine for varied, context-aware star ratings
 - **Three Contexts**: Evaluates compatibility as friends, coworkers, and partners
 - **Progressive Generation**: Results appear progressively as each category is analyzed (friend → coworker → partner)
 - **Structured Results**: Detailed analysis with sections, subcategories, and 2-3 concise bullet points each